Pedro5532/file-hosting-in-python/README.md

 <code>curl -X POST -d "file content here" 127.0.0.1 # replace 127.0.0.1 with server's ip adress</code>

+Server with return filename in a "files" directory.

 ## Notes
 - old_server.py has vulnerability that you can execute shell code by sending POST request with body that is "hi; ls /"